ManasBhole/ManasBhole/README.md

 - 👋 Hi, I’m @ManasBhole
-- 👀 I’m interested in SOftware Application Development!
+- 👀 I’m interested in building Software and Cloud Infrastructures!
-- 🌱 I’m currently learning Masters in Computer Science
+- 🌱 I have completed Master's in Computer Science.
 - 💞️ I’m looking to collaborate on any open source software related projects.
 - 📫 How to reach me manasbhole2000@gmail.com